Protection of the Holy Virgin Mary Church

 Parish Background

-The early history of Holy Protection parish parallels that of many other parishes in America.
-With the large influx of immigrants from Europe due to religious persecution and economic hardship, thousands of Orthodox faithful left their families and arrived here on the shores of America.
+The early history of Holy Protection parish parallels that of many of the parishes in America.
+With the large influx of immigrants from Europe due to religious persecution and economic hardship, thousands of Orthodox Christian faithful left their families and arrived here on the shores of America.

-Originally, most of the immigrants who formed this parish were farmers in their homeland, but once they arrived, the work of the mines lured them to settle in this area.
+Originally, most of the immigrants who formed this parish were farmers in their homeland.
+Once they arrived, the work of the mines lured them to settle in this area.

-Being financially unable to build a new church, the founders of our parish held services with a visiting priest from St Louis in the homes of parishioners.
-Although many people were responsible for the establishing of Holy Protection parish, the three men cited as principle founders were: Frank Derbak, John August and Paul Andrews.
-With great spirit and determination,. they went from home to home, along with many others, seeking support for building a parish home to raise their children in the True Faith.
+Being financially unable to build a new church, the founders of our parish held services in their homes with a visiting priest from St. Louis.
+Although many people were responsible for the establishing of Holy Protection parish, the three men cited as principle founders were Frank Derbak, John August and Paul Andrews.
+With great spirit and determination, they went from home to home, along with many others, seeking support for building a parish home in which to raise their children in the True Faith.
+Ivan Matichin, Ivan Drozd, Ivan Shender and Ivan Lapko are listed also, as most energetic activists in the organizing of the campaign of the parish formation.

-Though the income of these people was very meager, their strong faith and trust in God drove them on, and in a short time they obtained land and erected a church building.
-Each family was asked to give $25 at the start of the building, and another $25 at its completion.
-The response was tremendous.
+Inspite of their meager income, their strong faith and trust in God drove them on.
+In a short time, they obtained land and erected a church building.
+Each family was asked to give $25.00 at the start of the building and another $25.00 at its completion.

-On October 14, 1914 (according to the Julian calendar, the feast of the Protection of the Theotokos), work began on the new foundation.
-Plans were taken from St Joseph Orthodox Church in Muddy, IL the year before, and Fr Michael Vyacheslavov left St Louis, MO to become the first priest at Royalton.
+On the Feast of the Protection of the Theotokos (October 14, 1914 - according to the Julian Calendar), work began on the new foundation.
+The year prior, plans were taken from St. Joseph Orthodox Church in Muddy, Illinois.
+Fr.
+Michael Vyacheslavov left St. Louis, Missouri to become the first priest.

-On October 27, 1914, as work progressed rapidly, disaster struck.
-An earth-shattering explosion took place in the Franklin County Coal Co. mine located in Royalton.
-Thirteen Orthodox Christian men died in the explosion.
+As work rapidly progressed, disaster struck on October 27, 1914.
+An earth-shattering explosion took place in the Franklin County Coal Company located in Royalton.
+Thirteen Orthodox Christian men died.
 In the aftermath of the disaster, it was learned that one of the founders of the parish, Frank Derbak, had survived.

-Frank had arrived to work late that day (unusual for him).
-As he was entering the mine, the explosion blew the back of his coat over his head, and protected him both from debris and from deadly carbon monoxide gas.
+Frank had arrived late to work that day, which was unusual for him.
+As he was entering the mine, the explosion blew the back of his coat over his head, thus protecting him from both debris and the deadly carbon monoxide gas.
 He lay still until one of the rescuers bumped him with his boot.
-He alone had miraculously survived, and from that moment forward, he fasted every day for the rest of his long life.
+He alone had miraculously survived.
+From that moment forward he fasted every day for the remainder of his long life.

-The church was built at a cost of $2,200 which was paid in full, leaving the parish debt free.
+Historical financial reports show that the church was built at a cost of $2,200 and was paid in full, leaving the parish debt free.

-Since that time, many additions have been made to the parish: a church hall, a rectory, beautiful traditional Orthodox iconography, and a grotto with a mosaic of the Theotokos, the Most Holy Mother of God and Ever-Virgin Mary.
+Since that time many additions have been made to the parish.
+A church hall; a Rectory; traditional Orthodox iconography, some by the hand of the famous iconographer Sokolov; and a grotto with a mosaic of the Theotokos, the Most Holy Mother of God and Ever-Virgin Mary are just a few.